galio-org/galio-starter-kit/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/galio-org/galio/master/assets/galio-logo.png">
   <p align="center">Galio is one of the coolest UI libraries you could ever use, licensed under MIT.
 Carefully crafted by developers for developers.
 Ready-made components, typography, and a gorgeous base theme that is easily adaptable to each project.</p>
+  <p align="center">This project was built with the main purpose of showcasing what Galio can be used for.
+The whole community started creating different screens for Galio, enabling other users to see how versatile and easy to use our library is.
+Join this big community of people building with Galio! </p>
 </p>

 ## Table of Contents